Free English Speaking Apps |

 Free AI apps correct grammar, but only the obvious mistakes.
 Free language exchange partners typically do not correct you at all — they understand what you mean and move on, leaving your mistakes unchallenged.
 Free YouTube videos explain rules but cannot catch errors you specifically make while speaking.

 To actually improve, you need someone trained to notice subtle errors, correct them without breaking the flow of conversation, and track your progress over time.
-This is the one thing free apps fundamentally cannot provide.
+This is what structured coaching from a certified Expert provides — and it is the one thing free apps fundamentally cannot replicate.

 Speaking confidence under real social pressure